kenzietann/kenzietann/README.md

 I'm a passionate full-stack developer with a strong background in web development, currently studying at HAL専門学校 in Osaka, Japan.
 I have a keen interest in solving complex problems and building scalable solutions.
 When I'm not coding, you can find me watching football, gaming, or following the crypto markets.

-My journey in tech has led me to work with various technologies like Angular, NestJS, and PostgreSQL, building projects like Expenss, a full-stack expense tracker.
-I'm always eager to learn new things and share my knowledge with the developer community.
+My journey in tech has led me to work with various technologies and building projects like Expenss, a full-stack expense tracker.

 </td>
 </tr>